 To survive these challenges, every company and its decision makers should take the following points to heart:

 Citizen Development doesn't mean just putting an employee at a no or low code tool and business success will be garantued.
 To be successful, it is important to transfer knowledge to all stakeholders involved - from ordinary employees to leads and above.

 At the beginning of the journey, the focus should first be on people.
-After selecting suitable future citizen developers, they must be equipped with the necessary skillset (see above).
+After selecting suitable future citizen developers, they must be equipped with the necessary skillset to use a low code platform to build a working app (see above).

-For this purpose, there are a number of provider-independent automation academies (like the Automation Academy from Bots & People or VisualMakers) that have experience with the required knowledge of citizen developers and automation leads.
+For this purpose, there are a number of provider-independent academies (like the Automation Academy from Bots & People or VisualMakers) that have experience with the required knowledge of citizen developers and leads.

 Other options would be avery specific training that tool providers like UiPath for their particular tool offer or community building within the company.